-The School of Management has five Laboratories – involved in knowledge transfer activities, more than thirty Observatories – on-going practice-oriented research projects that focus on hot topics selected in collaboration with partner organisations in the business and policy-making communities, and five Centres bringing together Faculty members according to their research interests.
+The School of Management has seven Laboratories – involved in knowledge transfer activities, more than thirty Observatories – on-going practice-oriented research projects that focus on hot topics selected in collaboration with partner organisations in the business and policy-making communities, and five Centres bringing together Faculty members according to their research interests.
 This organisation brings great flexibility to our research work and stimulates multi-disciplinary research projects and collaboration.

 Labs & Centers